JackSzwergold/Writing/dreams/Someplace in Murray Hill or Kips Bay.md

 ***

-*Some Place in Murray Hill or Kips Bay (c) Copyright 2015 by Jack Szwergold.
+*Some Place in Murray Hill or Kips Bay (c) Copyright 2015 by Jack Szwergold; written September 26, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*